Stars in Cocoon

 Good and bad are only the pans of a scale.

-Only when they align
+Only when aligned

-upon the equilibrium of the center
+upon the hidden axis of the center

 do wings unfold—

-in the constant poise for balance,
+in that constant tilt of poise

-the two turn into one.
+the two turn into one:

-The lift that raises them
+the lift that raises them

 to the stars.